Sinterit Lisa Pro vs. Formlabs Fuse 1

 Sinterit’s basic print preparation software is included with printer, but using additional materials requires a paid upgrade.
 Available only for Windows.

-Up to three years of standard or premier support service with direct phone and email support, customized on-site training, on-site visits and repairs from local certified SLS experts, annual preventative checkups, and worry-free warranty—all for an affordable price.
+Up to five years of premier support service with direct phone and email support, customized remote training, on-site visits and repairs from local certified SLS experts, annual preventative checkups, and worry-free warranty — all for an affordable price.

 Limited Plans and Services